| ‘When your blood pressure’s

 move forward we must go another way.
 Towards living, human, ordinary

+things.
 Then we must create a new synthesis which combines the best of both

 ways.